By Kabir Ali

 Timo Werner lives life in the fast lane.
 His rise through the ranks into German footballing stardom has been as rapid as his runs towards goal on the pitch.
-In keeping with this theme, it’s fitting that ‘Turbo Timo’ is ready to take the next big step earlier than most.
-One look at the way he goes about his business on the pitch makes it clear why that next step may take him to Anfield.
+In keeping with this theme, it’s fitting that ‘Turbo Timo’ is ready to take the next big step of his career earlier than most.
+One look at the way he goes about his business on the pitch makes it clear why that next step should take him to Anfield.

 Werner represents the archetypal Jürgen Klopp centre-forward.
 Intertwined with his red-hot pace is an unerringly accurate right foot in front of goal and silky skill that wouldn’t see him out of place on the wings.
-This new age centre-forward, a hybrid of winger and target man, could be a recipe for success in the hands of Klopp, as Mohamed Salah and Pierre-Emerick Aubameyang can testify.
+This new age striker, a hybrid of winger and old-school number 9, could be a recipe for success in the hands of Klopp, as seen with Mohamed Salah, Sadio Mane and Pierre-Emerick Aubameyang.

-14 goals in over 100 appearances suggested that all that limitless potential when he burst onto the scene wasn’t nearly being fulfilled by Werner.
+14 goals in over 100 appearances for Die Schwaben suggested that all the limitless potential when he burst onto the scene was perhaps being left unfulfilled.
 Off the pitch too, his fast deteriorating relationship with the manager was there for all to see.
 In a sensational public outburst, Alexander Zorniger blamed Werner for dropping two points after a 2-2 draw with Hoffenheim.
 ‘We could have won 3-2, but Werner was so busy blowing kisses to the crowd after his equaliser that he forgot to focus on scoring a winner.’

 Where does Werner fit in with the Reds?

-Werner has spent most of his time at Leipzig as one half of the attack in a 4-2-2-2 formation.
+Werner has spent most of his time at Leipzig as one half of the strike pair alongside Yussuf Poulsen in a 4-2-2-2 formation.
 Though Klopp has rarely deployed a two-striker system as Liverpool boss, a Werner-Salah partnership is an enticing prospect.
-This could also help bring the best out of summer signing and Werner’s ex-teammate Naby Keïta, who Klopp admits is yet to match his considerable potential after a stop-start debut campaign at Anfield.
+This could also help bring the best out of Werner’s ex-teammate Naby Keïta, who Klopp admits is yet to match his considerable potential after a stop-start debut campaign at Anfield.

-Another iteration is one that Kopites have become used to this season, in the 4-2-3-1.
+Another iteration is one that Kopites became used to last season, in the 4-2-3-1.
 With Roberto Firmino slotting into midfield, Mohamed Salah took up the central role position, as did Sadio Mane in a variant of the 4-3-3.
-Werner would be a more natural fit for that role while allowing Salah to take up his station on the right wing again, where he remains at his devastating best.
+Werner would be a more natural fit for that role, allowing both Salah and Mane to take up their regular stations on the wings, where they remain at their devastating best.

 As things stand

-According to Klopp, the January window may not be too action-packed with incomings at Melwood unlikely.
-However, with the departure of Daniel Sturridge and sales of Dominic Solanke and Danny Ings raising funds and reducing striking options, it would be no surprise to see the Premier League leaders make an effort to lure the former Dortmund manager’s compatriot.
+According to Klopp, the summer transfer window may not be too action-packed with incomings at Melwood unlikely.
+However, with the departure of Daniel Sturridge and sales of Dominic Solanke and Danny Ings raising funds, it would be no surprise to see the European champions make an effort to lure Klopp’s compatriot.

 Read More | From the archive – Who Is Europe’s Next Big Striker? |